fabiano-moreira/automatetheboringstuff/README.md

-# automatetheboringstuff
+# Automate the Boring Stuff with Python
-Learning the course automatetheboringstuff
+Learning from Automate the Boring Stuff with Python